Skip to main content

 response = await agent.run("What to do in Boston?").middleware(GlobalTrajectoryMiddleware())

-hiddenWhether the tool’s definition is visible to the agent
+hiddenWhether the tool definition is visible to the agent for a given turn and in the system promptBoolean

 When requirements generate conflicting rules, the system applies this precedence:

-• Forbidden takes precedence: If any rule forbids a tool, it cannot be used
+• Forbidden overrides all: If any requirement forbids a tool, that tool cannot be used.

-• Highest priority forced rule wins: Among forced rules, the highest priority requirement determines the forced tool
+• Highest priority forced rule wins: If multiple requirements force tools, the highest-priority requirement decides which tool is forced.

-• Multiple prevention rules combine: All prevent_stop rules are respected
+• Prevention rules accumulate: All prevent_stop rules apply simultaneously

 Complete Parameter Reference